-You can’t take everything you read on the internet at face value.
+You can’t take everything you read about white goods on the internet at face value.

 Several articles found online (which appear to be duplicates or plagiarized content) suggest that the government LIHEAP program and charitable organizations provide free appliances to low-income families.

-These other articles are inaccurate and could lead you astray.
+These other articles appear to be inaccurate and could lead you astray.

 The government Weatherization Assistance Program sometimes provides free refrigerators to impoverished families with antiquated units.
 Meanwhile, non-profits pick up old washers and dryers at no charge, then sell them to raise funds.